btcpayserver/btcpayserver-doc/FAQ.md

 ## Why can't I just give my Bitcoin address to a buyer?

 Re-using the address for receiving payments is a privacy issue.
 Providing a different address manually to each customer is not an optimal solution.
-Imagine having to send an e-mail that wants to pay you with cryptocurrenct.
+Imagine having to send an e-mail that wants to pay you with cryptocurrency.

-BTCPay solves the address re-use and automates the checkout proces.
+BTCPay solves the address re-use and automates the checkout process.
 The software is a complete, automated invoicing system.
-It integrates into your checkout proccess and customers can pay you in Bitcoin or altcoins in few clicks.
+It integrates into your checkout process and customers can pay you in Bitcoin or altcoins in few clicks.

-After the payment, software notifies your store that the order has been paid/completed.
+After the payment, the software notifies your store that the order has been paid/completed.
 Depending on the e-commerce software you're using, it can also change the order status.
-You just worry about getting items shipped, leave the invoicing and payment processing to BTCPay.
+You worry about getting items shipped, leave the invoicing and payment processing to BTCPay.

 ## Does BTCPay need my private key?